 \subsection{Nonlinear self-diffusion case for proliferative immune system}

 As a third case, we consider system \eqref{case2_Boltz}, which models the proliferative scenario for the immune system.
-We assume distinct time scales for the processes driving cell evolution in order to derive a nonlinear self-diffusion-reaction system for the macroscopic densities of tumor cells $n_1(t,\x)$ and the total immune system $N(t,\x)=n_2(t,\x)+n_3(t,\x)$ within an appropriate hydrodynamic limit.
+We assume distinct time scales for the processes driving cell evolution in order to derive a nonlinear self-diffusion-reaction system for the macroscopic densities of tumor cells $n_1$ and the total immune system $N=n_2+n_3$, within an appropriate hydrodynamic limit.

 The dominant phenomenon remains the run-and-tumble mechanism, with the corresponding turning operator characterized by order $1/\varepsilon^2$.
-We assume that the slowest processes include between tumor and active immune cell dynamics leading to tumor cell proliferation or death as well as immune system lysis and self-regulation mechanisms.
+We assume that the slowest processes include tumor-active immune cell interactions, leading to tumor cell proliferation or death, immune system lysis, and self-regulation mechanisms.
 Intermediate time scales, represented by order $\varepsilon$, encompass the dynamics of the passive immune system, specifically proliferation through both passive-active and active-active interactions, as well as the boosting effects of interleukins.
-We particularly emphasize that the impact of interleukins on the active immune cell population occurs at a slower pace than the interactions themselves: in fact, cells require time to adjust to changes in activity levels i.e., the cells need a certain time to adjust to this change in activity.
-Consequently, we model the operator $J^2_{35}$ as being of order $\varepsilon^2$, while the interaction term $Q[f_3,f_5]$ is of order $\varepsilon$.
+We particularly emphasize that the impact of interleukins on the active immune cell population occurs at a slower pace than the interactions themselves: in fact, cells require a certain time to adjust to this changes in activity.
+Consequently, we model the operator $J^2_{35}$ as being of order $\varepsilon^2$, while the interaction term $Q_{35}$ is of order $\varepsilon$.
 As done before, to scale the temporal derivatives, we adopt the transformation $\tau=t\varepsilon^2$.

 Considering system \eqref{case2_Boltz} and the assumptions regarding the different time scales, we can write the rescaled equations for the distribution functions $f_i(t,\x,\bv,u)$ for $i=1,2,3$ as follows: